Skip to main content

 • Custom Orthotic Device.
 The device can be a shoe insert put inside the shoe to support the foot arch.

 • Oral Medications.
-As the first-line treatment, your doctor will prescribe you a few oral medications or supplements, such as fish oil or turmeric.
+Your doctor will prescribe a few oral medications or supplements, such as fish oil or turmeric, as the first-line treatment.
 If the pain persists, they may suggest you take safe anti-inflammatory drugs.

 Orthobiologic Methods